 Kakurinbo houses two large baths that are filled daily and scented with wine bath salts produced locally in the Koshu Wine Valley.
 During busy periods both baths are used on a communal basis.
 However, the baths are usually available for private use by our guests.
 Shampoo, conditioner and body soap are complimentary.
-However, please note that bath towels are not provided.
-Guests are encouraged to bring their own.
-Bath towels are available for rent.

 There are numerous restrooms and washing areas conveniently located on the first and second floors.
 All guests are provided with yukata robes for use as eveningwear and pajamas.

 Minobu is famous for yuba tofu, an essential part of the Buddhist vegetarian diet.
 At Kakurinbo, we take pride in the generous use of yuba in our cuisine.
 Our beautifully crafted kaiseki dishes rely heavily on seasonal ingredients, allowing diners to enjoy the varying flavors of Japan’s four seasons.
 In addition, our menu includes Akebono soybeans, which are unique to the Minobu area.